timlah/xdag-network-web-ui/README.md

 ## Misc

-### Translations

-https://github.com/i18next/react-i18next is used for internationalization.
-Translations are loaded from the online translation service Locize.

 ### Change address for API requests

-Open `src/constants/constants.js` and change `API_ROOT` into your desired HTTP(S) address which is serving https://github.com/timlah/xdag-network-api.
+Open `src/constants/constants.js` and change production or development `API_URL` into your desired HTTP(S) address which is serving https://github.com/timlah/xdag-network-api.

 ### Styling